QuestionableNS/my-school-Notes/ss/ss notes.md

 more and more input the duration will get longer law of deminishing returns because we are irrational when problem irrational or scarity

+you can layoff people but u need land.

+pls Esse est Coesse 🥺

+sweatshop

+* over work under paid cant even affort what they are making
+* they should ballance work

+unions

+* to allow them to have a unified voice.
+* people dont like them because reduce profits and dammaage reputation
+* previeus workers just accept that it is what is it
+* newer generations dont accept it
+* new world order

+everything should be in moderration everything will end if we lessen our consumption

+cobra ad

+* propagranda
+* coco martin
+  * popular
+  * u will be the provinciano

+testimonial

+* a formal statement testifying to someone's character and qualifications.